Documentation

 Note

-• Send to the email filled in the form: Select up to 10 form fields.
+• Send to the email filled in the form: Choose up to 10 form fields.
 If a valid email address is filled out in any of these fields, a notification will be sent to that address.

-Email Content
+Email Body

 Switch to advanced mode